adriaandotcom/laspalmas.adriaan.io/_posts/living-in-las-palmas-for-half-a-year.md

 <div><img src="/images/posts/living-in-las-palmas-for-half-a-year/guigui.png"></div>

+It does not feel like the end of something, it feels more like the start.
+To be continued...

 ## Thanks to

 I want to thank Sander for making this possible.
 While a lot of tech companies have a remote friendly company culture, it's is quite rare in the Netherlands.
 A lot of companies just require you to be in the office.
 With Sander supporting me I probably will expand this adventure into other parts of the world.